 The key to creating a powerful online workspace, therefore, is to be clear about the objectives of your online teams – and then create a logically organised online space that has the tools they need to achieve them.

-Are your teams on the move?
-Make sure they benefit from email alerts that tell them when information has been added to the workspace or changed.
+- Are your teams on the move?
+If so, you will need to set up email alerts that tell them when information has been added to or changed in the workspace.